schollii/pypubsub/docs/about.rst

     - show dialog boxes with with entry fields for settings
     - have several panels in a wizard style to configure a task for execution

-    With Pypubsub, one event occurs due to a mouse click on an icon, and and all parts of the code that need updating get called with the new data.
+    With PyPubSub, one event occurs due to a mouse click on an icon, and and all parts of the code that need updating get called with the new data.
 This means automatic update of menu items (adding, removing etc), state in various panels, etc. Gone are the long sequences of calls through the code.

-    Last time I had to build or maintain a Python event-based application was 2009, but I'm dedicated to maintaining Pypubsub for other developers.
+    Last time I had to build or maintain a Python event-based application was 2009, but I'm dedicated to maintaining PyPubSub for other developers.
 When I make or incorporate improvements based on user feedback, I rely on the high % coverage of the unit regression tests, the useful examples, and the exception messages which give a